reijnden/rho/README.md

 Rho is my attempt to learn more about OS development.

-It is named after the Greec letter rho, see https://en.wikipedia.org/wiki/Rho.
+It is named after the Greek letter rho, see https://en.wikipedia.org/wiki/Rho.

 I have started with a framework from OSDev.org.